DoctorKhan/The-Human-Experiment-Book/src/20_part/18_conquerors_playbook.md

 Dr. Vasquez studied her archaeological data with new understanding.
 "The conquest never ended.
 It just became invisible."

-"Which means," Dr. Chen said quietly, "that the Rulers are still winning.
+"Which means," Dr. Chen said quietly, "that the Reges are still winning.
 Their ideological software has been so successful that most people can't even imagine alternatives to it."

 ## The Programming Success: Personal Recognition